 Distribution & Exhibition:

-This is when we as an audience get to decide if we are willing to pay for a future sequel or not.
-If we don’t pass over our dollars to view (in whatever format) these films, the impact can be very clear to filmmakers.
+This is when we as an audience will get to decide if they are willing to pay for a future sequel or not.
+If audiences don’t pass over dollars to view (in whatever format) these films, the impact can be very clear to filmmakers.
 In filmmaking, there is usually a three strikes rule.
 If a filmmaker has three consecutive (financial) failures, their filmmaking stock hits bottom … sometimes they never recover.
 Audiences have the greatest and most significant impact on the success or flop-factor of movies, and filmmakers.
-We have the power.
+We (the audience) have the power.

 Here are some of the things to expect in the Distribution & Exhibition stage:

 - Key cast, directors hit Talk Show circuit

 - Film festivals, Movie Theatres